na-na-hi/renget/archive/llst-2022-new.md

 !!! note Note:
 	- All seiyuu are sorted by the "official order" with their CV (character voice) / the roles they're portraying in the franchise.
 	- LineBLOG has been retired since 2023 so only archive links are up for posterity.
 	- Info might be 100% not accurate, if that's the case feel free to bother me on the thread

 **Legend / Key**
 Key | Term
 --- | ---
-TW | Twitter
+TW | Twitter / X
 IG  | Instagram
 YT | YouTube
 FB | Facebook